wongsingfo/comp-sys/docs/prog-lang/lua.md

 if ... then ... elseif ... then ... else ... end
 while ... do ... end
 repeat ... until ...
-for var = from, to, step ... end do end -- a block
+for var = from, to, step do ... end do ... end -- a block

 ::label::
 goto label